machellerogden/shellspec/README.md

 ### `getArgv`

-The `getArgv` method, when called with valid config, will use the values of the config to return an argv array which can then be passed to an shell executor of your choosing.
+The `getArgv` method, when called with valid config, will use the values of the given config to return an argv array which can then be passed to a shell executor of your choosing.

 ```js
 echo.getArgv({ args: [ 'hello', 'world' ] });